2011–2013 Russian protests: 4 December 2011

 On 4 December, Nashi took to the Moscow streets with 15,000 young people that had been brought to Moscow from more than 20 regions and held meetings and concerts on the Revolution Square and Manezhnaya Square to express their support of president Medvedev and prime minister Putin.

 6 December 2011

 On 6 December, about 5,000 activists from Nashi and other pro-Kremlin youth groups held pro-government rallies on Manezhnaya Square and Triumfalnaya Square.
 To a New York Times reporter, it seemed that many of the participants in the rally were forced to attend.

 12 December 2011

-On 12 December, the 18th anniversary of the Constitution of Russia, thousands of United Russia sympathizers demonstrated in Moscow in support of Putin.
+On 12 December, the 18th anniversary of the Constitution of Russia, thousands of United Russia sympathisers demonstrated in Moscow in support of Putin.

 23 February 2012

 Pro-Putin concert at Luzhniki Stadium: public at the stadium field.
 Placards with slogans: "I'm for Putin as I'm for the Motherland!", "Putin – Power, Putin – Glory, Putin – Great Russia!"

 On 23 February, Russia's Defender of the Fatherland Day, a massive pro-Putin march took place in Moscow.
 The march ended in Luzhniki Stadium, where a crowd of 130,000 (according to police estimates) was addressed by Vladimir Putin.
 The BBC reported, however, that some attendees claimed they had been made to take part or paid.
 Some said they had been told they were attending a "folk festival".
 After Putin spoke, popular folk band Lubeh took to the stage.

 Putin's speech in Luzhniki was his single speech before such a large audience during 2012 presidential campaign.
 In the speech he called not to betray the Motherland, but to love her, to unite around Russia and to work together for the good, to overcome the existing problems.
 He said that the foreign interference into Russian affairs should not be allowed, that Russia has its own free will.
 He compared the political situation at the moment with the First Fatherland War of 1812, reminding that its 200th anniversary and the anniversary of the Battle of Borodino would be celebrated in 2012.Putin cited Lermontov's poem Borodino and ended the speech with Vyacheslav Molotov's famous Great Patriotic War slogan "The Victory Shall Be Ours!" ("Победа будет за нами!").